-- Adherence to a Corporate Planning Timetable covering forward planning, and budget and performance management and monitoring. - Risk and Opportunity Management Policy and Strategy is embedded, corporate decision-making templates prompt the consideration of risk. - The Council has annual directorate, department, and service plans. - Appropriate key performance indicators (KPIs) are monitored during the year. - Detailed budget and performance reports presented to Cabinet, Council and Scrutiny quarterly highlighting areas of underperformance and corrective action. - Monthly budget monitoring process for all budget holders supported by Finance staff and attendance at budget and performance monitoring group meetings for each portfolio with relevant finance staff and Directors.

-Optimising achievement of intended outcomes

-- The Council sets its 2022/23 Revenue Budget, three-year capital programme and Capital Strategy, the Treasury Management Strategy Statement for 2022/23 and its Medium-Term Financial Strategy 2022-25.
-The proposed budget set a balanced budget for 2022/23 and met the budget gap through the implementation of savings proposals and addressed the need to rebuild reserves to provide financial resilience and to allow resourcing for the Council's strategic priorities and to support transformation and growth. - Cabinet received regular financial and budget reports to inform the Council's financial planning aimed at ensuring the availability of appropriate resources for priority areas and promoting value for money. - Quarterly performance reports during the year have analysed the progress and performance against the Council's priorities.
+Determining interventions The Council has a template of factors which must be considered when seeking a decision from Members.
+Decisions on service changes are made within the Budget and Policy framework of the Council.
+Those affected by a decision will be subject to formal consultation.
+The outcome of consultation exercises is made available to stakeholders and decision makers.
+Public consultation is undertaken to take account of residents' views when contemplating service changes.
+Planning interventions Adherence to a Corporate Planning Timetable covering forward planning, and budget and performance management and monitoring.
+Risk and Opportunity Management Policy and Strategy is embedded, corporate decision-making templates prompt the consideration of risk.
+The Council has annual directorate, department, and service plans.
+Appropriate key performance indicators (KPIs) are monitored during the year.
+Detailed budget and performance reports presented to Cabinet, Council and Scrutiny quarterly highlighting areas of underperformance and corrective action.
+Monthly budget monitoring process for all budget holders supported by Finance staff and attendance at budget and performance monitoring group meetings for each portfolio with relevant finance staff and Directors.
+Optimising achievement of intended outcomes The Council sets its 2022/23 Revenue Budget, three-year capital programme and Capital Strategy, the Treasury Management Strategy Statement for 2022/23 and its Medium-Term Financial Strategy 2022-25.
+The proposed budget set a balanced budget for 2022/23 and met the budget gap through the implementation of savings proposals and addressed the need to rebuild reserves to provide financial resilience and to allow resourcing for the Council's strategic priorities and to support transformation and growth.
+Cabinet received regular financial and budget reports to inform the Council's financial planning aimed at ensuring the availability of appropriate resources for priority areas and promoting value for money.
+Quarterly performance reports during the year have analysed the progress and performance against the Council's priorities.